karptonite/geekcache/README.md

 ------------

 Rather than putting data directly into cache, you can pass a callable into `get()`.
-If the there is no value in the cache, the regenerator will be run, and the result of that will be put into cache (and returned) if it does not return `false`.
+If the there is no value in cache, the regenerator will be run, and the result of that will be put into cache (and returned) if it does not return `false`.